MicrosoftDocs/win32/desktop-src/WinSock/configuration-2-ipv6-traffic-between-nodes-on-different-subnets-of-an-ipv4-internetwork-6to4--2.md

     If this fails, then you might have a firewall or network address translator (NAT) between your computer and the Internet.
 If this is successful, then your Internet connection can support 6to4.

 3. Check the display of the ipv6 rt command.
-You should see a 2002::/16 -&gt; 2 route.
+You should see a 2002::/16 -> 2 route.
 Check the display of the ipv6 if 2 command.
 You should see a preferred address with a 2002::/16 prefix.

 > [!Note]
 > The IPv4 address of the Microsoft 6to4 relay router of 131.107.152.32 is subject to change.
 If Step 2 above does not work, check the output of the ping command in step 1 to verify the IPv4 address of the Microsoft 6to4 relay router.